HamsterEatz/MP-PS/README.md

-# Telegram Parade State Bot
+# Manpower Branch Parade State Webpage

 > ### Note: This is made only for personnels within `Stagmont Camp HQ Signals Command & Systems Manpower Branch` only!